MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### What capabilities are needed?

-You need to add webcam capabilities to enable QR codes for your application.
+To enable QR code tracking in your HoloLens application, add the webcam capability to the application’s manifest.
+If you are developing in Unity, you can configure this from the player settings.

 Additionally, users may be prompted by the permissions dialog to grant your app webcam permissions.
 This only happens once over the lifetime of an app.
 In cases such as the app explicitly requesting webcam access, the dialog will not reappear.

-For Unity apps, enabling [ARMarkerManager](https://learn.microsoft.com/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) in a scene can trigger the dialog to appear.
+For Unity apps with the WebCam capability, enabling [ARMarkerManager](https://learn.microsoft.com/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) in a scene can trigger the webcam permission dialog to appear.

 For native OpenXR C++ apps, initial calls to [xrComputeNewSceneMSFT](https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#xrComputeNewSceneMSFT) with `XrNewSceneComputeInfoMSFT::requestedFeatures` containing `XR_SCENE_COMPUTE_FEATURE_MARKER_MSFT` can trigger the permissions dialog.